 Insbesondere die beiden folgenden Kapitel tragen meine Handschrift:

-Mutual Funds and Risk Disclosure: Information Content of Fund Prospectuses
+Mutual Funds and Qualitative Disclosure: Information Content of Fund Prospectuses

-In this paper, we shed light on the informational value of U.S. mutual funds‘ risk disclosures by examining the qualitative content of funds‘ prospectuses.
-First, by approximating a fund’s disclosed riskiness by the amount of risk disclosure, we find that funds inform extensively about their idiosyncratic risks and less about their systematic risks.
-Second, using methods from textual analysis, we document that around one-third of the variation in the content of funds‘ risk disclosure is fund-specific, while a substantial part of a fund’s risk disclosure is determined at the fund group level.
-Our findings suggest that the informativeness in funds‘ prospectuses has been, on average, decreasing over time.
-Investors, however, react only to informative but not to standard information.
+Mutual funds are mandated by the Securities and Exchange Commission (SEC) to disclose information on their investment objectives and risks.
+In this paper, we study the informational value of U.S. mutual funds‘ qualitative disclosures by analyzing the content of funds‘ prospectuses.
+First, we find that funds disclosed risks increase with their exposed risk.
+They inform, in particular, extensively about their idiosyncratic risks and less about their systematic risks.
+Second, using methods from textual analysis, we document that around one-third of the variation in the content of funds‘ risk disclosures is fund-specific, while a substantial part of a fund’s risk disclosures is determined at the fund group level.
+Our findings suggest that the relative informativeness in funds‘ prospectuses has been, on average, decreasing over time.
 Third, we show that regular content-based updates of the disclosed risks provide relevant information in predicting future fund performance.
-Finally, using an event study framework relying on matching techniques, we find no significant changes in investors‘ behavior after the voluntary delivery of a simplified disclosure document, i.e., a summary prospectus, in addition to the full prospectus.
+Investors, however, do not react to this new information but rather to the content’s informativeness.
+Finally, using an event study framework relying on matching techniques, we document that investors also do not respond to the provision of additional simplified disclosure.

 Mind the Gap: Nudging Investors towards Sustainable Investments